 In the wake of the recession, the manufacturing base in the Lehigh Valley was struggling to replenish its workforce, especially machinists.
 The machining program at Lehigh Career & Technical Institute (LCTI) was only at 40 percent capacity, and Bethlehem Area Vocational-Technical School (BAVTS) had been forced to give up their program due to low enrollment.

 That’s when it became apparent to me: the problem wasn’t the schools.
 The problem was the image of manufacturing, the image of career and technical schools — the image of community colleges, even.
 To help that image, we needed to show what manufacturing looked like to the younger generation.

-Supported by funding received by the PA Department of Community & Economic Development (DCED), the Manufacturers’ Resource Center (MRC) partnered with LCTI, the Lehigh Valley Workforce Development Board, and the DaVinci Science Center to develop the What’s So Cool About Manufacturing contest.
+Supported by funding received by the PA Department of Community & Economic Development (DCED), the Manufacturers’ Resource Center (MRC) partnered with LCTI, the Lehigh Valley Workforce Investment Board, and the DaVinci Science Center to develop the What’s So Cool About Manufacturing contest.

 The contest launched in 2013 and is a regional competition.
 It provides middle school student teams and their teacher coach with camera equipment, software, and professional guidance as they learn to script, record, and edit video stories about local manufacturers.
 These teams interview employees, from the workers on the floor to those in executive roles, to highlight the nature of modern manufacturing work while answering the question, “What’s So Cool About Manufacturing?”